aridjayarecipes/cutesrecipes.web.app/content/post/2088-how-to-make-quick-yellow-zarda-sweet-rice.md

 - " Colour full sweet as your require"
 recipeinstructions:
 - "First, take water in a pot add Water, Cinnamon Stick, Bay leaf, Star anise, Green cardamom,"
-- "Cloves &amp; add yellow colour with water.
+- "Cloves & add yellow colour with water.
 When water is boiled, add rice and cook them completely"
 - "Then take rice out in a strainer and drain the water.
 First heat ghee in a pan."
 - "When ghee is heated, add crack green cardamoms.
 Fry it 2 mins then, add boiled rice and also sugar to the rice and mix."
 - "When sugar is dissolved, turn the flame high so that sugar water is dried.
 Do not move ladle repeatedly; it will break the rice."
-- "When rice water is dried &amp; rice cooked completely, add Rose essence, Ashrafi, almonds, pistachios, chopped coconuts, and now place for dam (Now cook at low flame)."
+- "When rice water is dried & rice cooked completely, add Rose essence, Ashrafi, almonds, pistachios, chopped coconuts, and now place for dam (Now cook at low flame)."
 - "And add colour full sweet.Very tasty zarda sweet rice is ready."
 categories:
 - Recipe